 - The proposed treaty would prohibit the deployment of ABM systems or components outside the territory of the treaty partners.

-- The treaty parties would establish a joint commission to discuss details regarding protected sites, compliance, verification, treaty violations, procedures relating to the dismantling of systems.
+- The treaty parties would establish a joint commission to discuss details regarding protected sites, compliance, verification, treaty violations, and procedures relating to the dismantling of systems.

 There are three options regarding limited BMD deployments: a two-site option similar to the original ABM treaty; a single site option, as adopted by the United States and Soviet Union in 1974 by partially modifying the ABM treaty; and a zero-site option.
 The third option would still allow the treaty parties to continue to pursue research and development and test programs for ASAT or BMD applications.
-Moreover, even if the state parties agree to either one or two BMD sites, they could be considered as maximum permitted sites for deployment.
+Moreover, even if the state parties agreed to either one or two BMD sites, they could be considered as maximum permitted sites for deployment.
 In other words, they could keep the option open and decide not to deploy BMD systems in any of the permitted sites.

 Moreover, the cascading effect of strategic developments in the region might act as the most potent dampener for an Asian ABM treaty.
 Even if Chinese BMD developments are a result of its desire to balance extended American deterrence commitments in the region, it has implications for India’s BMD decisions.
 And Indian decisions influence Pakistani strategic calculations.
-The key source of this cascading nature of strategic decisions is the American presence in the Asia-Pacific, which India endorses and China opposes.
+The key source of this cascading nature of strategic decisions is the American presence in the Asia-Pacific region, which India endorses and China opposes.
 Since the United States would not be a party to the proposed treaty, China would be hard-pressed to constrain its strategic options without constraints on U.S. strategic options, as well.
 This chain reaction can only be avoided if Washington makes explicit and iron-clad, if not treaty-bound, commitments about its strategic posture in the region.
 An example of such a commitment could be a unilateral undertaking by Washington that it would not seek to undermine the Chinese deterrent through its missile defense deployments in the region.

 Why an Asian ABM Treaty Is Still Worth Considering

-[i] I use the term Southern Asia to include China in the region since “South Asia” would exclude China.
+I use the term southern Asia to include China in the region since South Asia would exclude China.

-[ii] Balraj Nagal, “India and Ballistic Missile Defense: Furthering a Defensive Deterrent,” Carnegie Endowment for International Peace, June 30, 2016, http://carnegieendowment.org/2016/06/30/india-and-ballistic-missile-defense-furthering-defensive-deterrent-pub-63966.
+Balraj Nagal, “India and Ballistic Missile Defense: Furthering a Defensive Deterrent,” Carnegie Endowment for International Peace, June 30, 2016, http://carnegieendowment.org/2016/06/30/india-and-ballistic-missile-defense-furthering-defensive-deterrent-pub-63966.

-[iii] Louise Merrington, “The India–US–China-Pakistan strategic quadrilateral,” South Asia Masala, May 14, 2012, http://asiapacific.anu.edu.au/blogs/southasiamasala/2012/05/14/the-india-us-china-pakistan-strategic-quadrilateral/.
+Louise Merrington, “The India-U.S.-China-Pakistan Strategic Quadrilateral,” South Asia Masala, May 14, 2012, http://asiapacific.anu.edu.au/blogs/southasiamasala/2012/05/14/the-india-us-china-pakistan-strategic-quadrilateral/.

-[v] "India too has Technology to Intercept, Destroy Rogue Satellites," Hindu Business Line, February 23, 2008.
-Available at http://www.thehindubusinessline.in/2008/02/23/stories/2008022351582100.htm; “Ex-ISRO Chief Calls China’s A-SAT a Cause for Worry,” Zee News, September 14, 2009, http://www.zeenews.com/news563555.html; Bhargavi Kerur, “Air Chief Marshall PV Naik Wants Missile to Destroy Enemy Satellites,” Daily News & Analysis, January 23, 2010, http://www.dnaindia.com/bangalore/report_ir-chief-marshal-pv-naik-wants-missiles-to-destroy-enemy-satellites_1338174.
+“‘India Too Has Technology to Intercept, Destroy Rogue Satellites,’” Hindu Business Line, February 23, 2008, http://www.thehindubusinessline.in/2008/02/23/stories/2008022351582100.htm; “Ex-ISRO Chief Calls China’s A-SAT a Cause for Worry,” Zee News, September 14, 2009, http://www.zeenews.com/news563555.html; Bhargavi Kerur, “Air Chief Marshall P. V. Naik Wants Missile to Destroy Enemy Satellites,” Daily News & Analysis, January 23, 2010, http://www.dnaindia.com/bangalore/report_ir-chief-marshal-pv-naik-wants-missiles-to-destroy-enemy-satellites_1338174.

-[vi] Bharath Gopalaswamy and Gaurav Kampani, “Piggybacking Anti-Satellite Technologies on Ballistic Missile Defense: India’s Hedge and Demonstrate Approach,” April 19, 2011, http://carnegieendowment.org/2011/04/19/piggybacking-anti-satellite-technologies-on-ballistic-missile-defense-india-s-hedge-and-demonstrate-approach/3l6?reloadFlag=1.
+Bharath Gopalaswamy and Gaurav Kampani, “Piggybacking Anti-Satellite Technologies on Ballistic Missile Defense: India’s Hedge and Demonstrate Approach,” April 19, 2011, http://carnegieendowment.org/2011/04/19/piggybacking-anti-satellite-technologies-on-ballistic-missile-defense-india-s-hedge-and-demonstrate-approach/3l6?reloadFlag=1.

-[viii] Eric Auner, “Indian Missile Defense Program Advances,” Arms Control Today, January 15, 2013, https://www.armscontrol.org/act/2013_01-02/Indian-Missile-Defense-Program-Advances; Frank O’Donnell and Yogesh Joshi, “India’s Missile Defense: Is the Game Worth the Candle?”
-August 2, 2013, http://thediplomat.com/2013/08/indias-missile-defense-is-the-game-worth-the-candle/?allpages=yes
+Eric Auner, “Indian Missile Defense Program Advances,” Arms Control Today, January 15, 2013, https://www.armscontrol.org/act/2013_01-02/Indian-Missile-Defense-Program-Advances; Frank O’Donnell and Yogesh Joshi, “India’s Missile Defense: Is the Game Worth the Candle?”
+The Diplomat, August 2, 2013, http://thediplomat.com/2013/08/indias-missile-defense-is-the-game-worth-the-candle/?allpages=yes.

-[x] Hemant Kumar Rout, “India achieves major milestone in its anti-ballistic missile programme,” The New Indian Express, March 1, 2017, http://www.newindianexpress.com/nation/2017/mar/01/india-achieves-major-milestone-in-its-anti-ballistic-missile-programme-1576270--1.html.
+Hemant Kumar Rout, “India Achieves Major Milestone in Its Anti-ballistic Missile Programme,” The New Indian Express, March 1, 2017, http://www.newindianexpress.com/nation/2017/mar/01/india-achieves-major-milestone-in-its-anti-ballistic-missile-programme-1576270--1.html.

-[xi] Happymon Jacob, “Deterrence debates and defence”, The Hindu, April 21, 2014, http://www.thehindu.com/opinion/lead/deterrence-debates-and-defence/article5931349.ece.
+Happymon Jacob, “Deterrence Debates and Defence,” The Hindu, April 21, 2014, http://www.thehindu.com/opinion/lead/deterrence-debates-and-defence/article5931349.ece.

-[xiii] “Pakistan conducts successful test of long range missile Ababeel,” Samma TV, January 24, 2017, https://www.samaa.tv/pakistan/2017/01/pakistan-missile-ababeel/.
+“Pakistan Conducts Successful Test of Long Range Missile Ababeel,” Samma TV, January 24, 2017, https://www.samaa.tv/pakistan/2017/01/pakistan-missile-ababeel/.

-[xiv] Mansoor Ahmed, “Security Doctrines, Technologies and Escalation Ladders: A Pakistani Perspective,” Center for Contemporary Conflict, Naval Post Graduate School, September 2011, https://www.hsdl.org/?abstract&did=709851.
+Mansoor Ahmed, “Security Doctrines, Technologies and Escalation Ladders: A Pakistani Perspective,” Center for Contemporary Conflict, Naval Post Graduate School, September 2011, https://www.hsdl.org/?abstract&did=709851.